edgarshurtado/Portfolio/grunt-blog-post.md

 You can't imagine how much I've loved this process while programming my portfolio 😍.

 By the way.
-I think is worth to mention that I register this task toguether with the build task with the name of `default`.
-With this, what I accomplish is to get all my tasks running by simply typing at my console `grunt`.
-Lazyness is the way 😜 .
+I think is worth to mention that I register this task together with the `build` task naming it as `default`.
+With this, what I accomplish is to get this process running by simply typing at my console `grunt`.
+Laziness is the way 😜 .

 And that's been all.
 I leave you here my complete Gruntfile.js and package.json files in case you want to use them.